SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Dataminer_Health_Check/Dataminer_Health_Check_Tool_Configuration.md

 ## Configuring email reports

-The DataMiner Health Check Tool can provide daily email reports summarizing the result of the tests that have been executed.
+The DataMiner Health Check Tool can provide daily email reports summarizing the results of the tests that have been executed.

 To set up the recipients for the email reports, follow these steps: